0xPolygonID/docs/docs/verifier/on-chain-verification/overview.md

 :::info

-Check out our [Smart Contract section](/docs/contracts/overview.md) to learn more about the set of verifications executed on the zk proof.
+Check out our [<ins>Smart Contract section</ins>](/docs/contracts/overview.md) to learn more about the set of verifications executed on the zk proof.

 :::